Mornington to Port Wakefield

 Southern Lost City to King Ash Bay

-Day 14 – East bound we go heading for a fuel stop at Borroloola before heading into King Ash Bay for the night.
+Day 14 – East bound for a fuel stop at Borroloola before heading into King Ash Bay for the night.
 This was an unplanned stop having seen it sign posted twice before but never really giving it any thought.
 I had heard from a neighbour down the road that the bloke and his wife opposite who had lived there for seven years go to King Ash Bay every winter.
 We decided to try and locate them, not knowing there names and meet our neighbors for the first time.
 On arriving and setting up we were amazed that this fishing club had Telstra mobile coverage, pub meals, $5 stubbies, hot showers, the friendliest campers and an awesome vibe about it.
-After a few conversations we ascertained that our neighbors were John and Helen and that they were camped up the road in the long grass area.
+After a few conversations it was ascertained that our neighbors were John and Helen and that they were camped up the road in the long grass area.
 I was able to ring Emily and have a great talk on the phone but Sam was not home because he was at his first sleep over.
-We had dinner at the fishing club which served a good sized meal and provided 2 hours of live entertainment from Norm Smith playing and singing Willie Nelson and Johnny Cash songs.
+Dinner at the fishing club was a good sized meal and provided with 2 hours of live entertainment from Norm Smith playing and singing Willie Nelson and Johnny Cash songs.
 This was a great place so a phone call to Harold (my dad) advising him of a possible camp location as he is also on the road traveling for the next four months or so.

 King Ash Bay to Savannah Camp